Peter-Schorn/SpotifyAPI/README.md

 * **[Authorization Code Flow](#authorizing-with-the-authorization-code-flow)**: Use this method if you need to access/modify user data, which requires [authorization scopes][5].
 It requires the user to login to their Spotify account in a browser/web view and approve your app.
 Read more at the [Spotify web API reference][3].

 * **[Client Credentials Flow](#authorizing-with-the-client-credentials-flow)**: Use this method if you do NOT need to access/modify user data.
-In other words, you cannot access endpoints that require [authorization scopes][5].
+In other words, you cannot access endpoints that require [authorization scopes][5] or an access token that was issued on behalf of a user.
 The advantage of this method is that it does not require any user interaction.
 Read more at the [Spotify web API reference][4].

 When creating an application that uses this library, you will probably want to **save the authorization information to persistent storage** so that the user does not have to login again every time the application is quit and re-launched.
 See the [Saving Authorization Information to Persistent Storage][16] wiki page for a guide on how to do this.